Learning Speech Emotion Representations in the Quaternion Domain: The Proposed RH-emo Model

 The loss function we minimize during the training of RH-emo is a weighted sum of the binary crossentropy reconstruction loss between the input spectrogram and the decoder's output, the categorical crossentropy classification loss of the emotion labels predicted by the supervised classifier in the middle of the network (discrete, valence and arousal).

-The objective function we minimize is therefore:
+The objective function we minimize is, therefore:

-where $BCE$ is the binary crossentropy loss, $CE$ is the categorical crossentropy loss, $\beta$ and $\alpha$ are scalar weight factors, $X$ is the input spectrogram, $Y_r$ is the decoder's output re-mapped to the real domain through the split activation function (as discussed below), $p$ and $t$ are respectively the discrete emotion prediction and truth label, $v_p$/$v_t$, $a_p$/$a_t$ and $d_p$/$d_t$ are respectively the valence, arousal and dominance prediction and truth labels.
+where $BCE$ is the binary crossentropy loss, $CE$ is the categorical crossentropy loss, $\beta$ and $\alpha$ are scalar weight factors, $X$ is the input spectrogram, $Y_r$ is the decoder's output re-mapped to the real domain through the split activation function (as discussed below), $p$ and $t$ are respectively the discrete emotion prediction and truth label, $v_p$/$v_t$, $a_p$/$a_t$ and $d_p$/$d_t$ are respectively the valence, arousal and dominance prediction, and truth labels.

-For the reconstruction loss computation it is necessary to map the quaternion-valued decoder output back to the real domain, in order to have the same shape as the input vector.
+For the reconstruction loss computation, it is necessary to map the quaternion-valued decoder output back to the real domain, in order to have the same shape as the input vector.
 For this purpose we use a stratagem similar to the ``split activation'' described in \cite{parcollet2019tele, ujang2011quaternion}: we perform an element-wise mean across the channel dimension of the quaternion output, bringing back the 4-channels vector to a single-channel shape.
-During the training, this forces the model to not weight the intra-channel correlations among the quaternion axes in the reconstruction term of the loss (the leftmost term of Equation \ref{eq:loss}).
-Our expectation is that this leaves room to the emotion recognition term of the loss (the rightmost term of Equation \ref{eq:loss}) for tuning these correlations, making them related to the emotional information.
+During the training, this forces the model to not weigh the intra-channel correlations among the quaternion axes in the reconstruction term of the loss (the leftmost term of eq.~\eqref{eq:loss}).
+Our expectation is that this leaves room for the emotion recognition term of the loss (the rightmost term of eq.~\eqref{eq:loss}) for tuning these correlations, making them related to the emotional information.